jnese/ISLA_dashboard_TEMPLATE/README.md

 6. Enter the users and passwords for those who will access your ISLA Tracking Sheet Note that you can always edit to add/remove users as needed.

+### (4) Run the `app.R` file

+Make sure the code, app, and password manager are working correctly.

+### (5) Deploy your ISLA Shiny App

+You will need to deploy your ISLA Shiny app on the Web.

+One good, and potentially free, option that we recommend is https://www.shinyapps.io/.

 **Notes**